Former Prime Minister John Key calls for Auckland's port to be moved

 He said Tauranga's port was rapidly growing and Northport could handle the extra load.

-"You'd four-lane the highway to Whangarei, and you release an enormous amount of land down on the waterfront which then Auckland Council owns," Sir John said.
+"You'd four-lane the highway to Whangarei, and you release an enormous amount of land down on the waterfront which then Auckland Council owns," Key said.

 Key said selling the land would scratch an "enormous" amount of debt off the council's balance sheet, and allow the waterfront to be used far more effectively.